 In the market for a Surface Mini?
-Microsoft CFO fuels speculation By Derek Crockett on Friday, Feb 15th, 2013 at 06:49AM
+Microsoft CFO fuels speculation Written by Derek Crockett on February 15, 2013 - 06:49AM

 While speaking at the Goldman Sachs Technology & Internet Conference this week, Microsoft Chief Financial Officer, Peter Klein, gave credibility to the speculation about the future of a 7in Surface tablet.
 Fielding a question from the audience about the possibility of such a slate, Klein responded, "We're really set up.
 The notion of flexibility and the scalability of the operating system is actually intrinsic to our vision and our strategy.”